 “April fools alright!”
 He’s still chuckling.
 “Whoever came up with that one was a doozy.”

-“What can I get you?” she asks, courteous smile masking the fatigue from seven hours on her feet, more to go.
+“What can I get you?” she asks, courteous smile masking the fatigue from a million hours on her feet.
 A bright ribbon flashes in her dark hair, testament to her determined attempt for cheerfulness.

 “Long black, milk on the side, make it a mug yeah.”
 Brown eyes question me.
 “Anything?”
 I shake my head, nod thanks to the waitress.